c-smith7/Feedback_App/README.md

 ## Getting Started

 ### Google Chrome
-This app currently requires [Google Chrome](https://www.google.com/chrome/) to run.
-Follow the link to download the latest version if needed.
+This app currently requires Google Chrome in order to perform the webscraping.
+However, Chrome does not need to be running when using the Feedback App, only installed on the machine.
+Follow the link to download the [latest version](https://www.google.com/chrome/) if needed.
 <br></br>
 (Chrome version used for this app was: 92.0.4515.159)
 <br></br>